Wanglei123SJTU/Wanglei123SJTU.github.io/_pages/about.md

 * Tested the efficiency of our algorithm on a large-scale Amazon review dataset, achieving approximately 50% computational savings at an MAE of 0.15 compared to baseline methods.

-### Equitable Hydrogen Technology Community Engagement
+### Promoting Equitable Hydrogen Energy Access for Disadvantaged Communities

 * Collected and analyzed one million posts on hydrogen energy from Reddit and Twitter, conducted sentiment classification using LLMs, and applied theme-driven topic modeling with BERTopic.